IsaiahPaget/OSSU-Computer-Science-Degree/README.md

 # Summary

-I'm passionate about programming and strive to become the best engineer I can be.
-Through online resources, I learned web development and secured a software developer job.
-However, my learning journey continues.
-I'm taking courses for experience and to face new challenges.
-While my curriculum doesn't exactly match the [OSSU](https://github.com/ossu/computer-science) curriculum, I've streamlined the advanced topics and omitted some foundational ones I'm already confident in.
+This is a visualization of my personal learning goals and progress.
+My curriculum doesn't exactly match the [OSSU](https://github.com/ossu/computer-science) curriculum as I've streamlined the advanced topics and omitted some foundational ones I'm already confident in.

 # Curriculum